jayphelps/ember-computed-content-controller/README.md

 ember-computed-content-controller
 ========================

-A computed property for injecting an unique instance of a content controller (`ObjectController`, `ArrayController`, etc) into an Ember class instance.
+A computed property for injecting a unique instance of a content controller (`ObjectController`, `ArrayController`, etc) into an Ember class instance.
 Useful for nested `ArrayControllers` and cleaning up your templates.

 ## Usage